jQSfire125/my_blog/_posts/2021-06-27-capstones.markdown

 With these two submissions, I have now completed the [HarvardX Professional Certificate in Data Science][harvardXcert].

-On the edX website it says the complete Certificate takes 17 months.
+On the edX website, it says the complete Certificate takes 17 months.
 I finished in 11.
 It was a fun experience.

-I will now start the process to get certified in Data Science by [Data Camp][dc].
-To earn [certification][dccert], one has to pass 6 timed assessments, a coding challenge, and submit a case study.
+I will now start getting certified in Data Science by [DataCamp][dc].
+To earn [certification][dccert], one must pass six timed assessments, a coding challenge, and submit a case study.
 Once certified, you get access to their career services team.

 These are my assessment results up to now: